yunghanjeong/fitsnbits/README.md

 ## Methods
 1. Historic stock quotes were collected from selected companies through TD Ameritrade API between 2018-2020
-2. Moving Average Calculated as additional data
+2. Moving Average Calculated as additional indicator
 3. ARIMA order for daily close price were calculated
     - Augmented Dickey-Fuller
     - Autocorrelation Partial Autocorrelation
-4. ARIMA model tested
+4. ARIMA model built and tested

 ## Data
 ### EDA
 The collected data from TD Ameritrade API is very clean and free of null values as expected.
 The data has datetime index with open, close, high, and low prices along with its daily total trade volume.
 For this analysis only the close prices will be looked at since we assume that a trade strategy would be made in advance.

-For the scope of this EDA the data will be narrowed to only include the trading days from year 2020.
-There are few highligts in doing so:

-- Easily identify seasonality between months
-    - Visual check of seasonality
+In summary, both all companies chosen for this project behaved similarly in 2020:

-- Inclusion of COVID-19 crash
+- COVID-19 Market crash cause very quick crash in stock values
+ - Moving average crossovers only resulted in resistance due to the crash
+- Recovery turned mostly positive by end of the year
+- Recovery was steady
+ - Moving average crossovers started to signal support

 ### 2020 Performance